 My only issue with using my slow cooker a lot in the summer is that slow cooker recipes are often warm and heavy, more like winter recipes.
 To freshen these Slow Cooker Coconut Curry Lentils up a bit, I topped them with finely diced red onion and a liberal sprinkle of chopped cilantro.
 If you don’t like cilantro, you can add some sliced green onion for a similar effect.
 For even more freshness, try adding a dollop of plain yogurt and a squeeze of lime juice.

 This recipe makes a lot but luckily it freezes well–rice and all!
-Just portion everything out into single serving freezer safe containers, chill completely, then transfer to the freezer.
+Just portion everything out into single serving freezer safe containers, chill completely in the refrigerator, then transfer to the freezer.

 See This Recipe in Action: